-Information will be provided to parents, guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal through the use of telephone by employees at the building-level using the student/parent directory and/or local and regional radio and TV stations.
-These are the same stations that are used to announce official delays or closings.
-This information is provided to parents through the website and building handbooks.
+Information will be provided to parents/guardians/persons in parental relation to the students in the event of a violent incident or an early dismissal through the ParentSquare notification system to text, e-mail, send an app notification, and/or voice call these adults.
+Emergency contact information is synced from the district's Student Information System nightly, and parents/guardians/persons in parental relation are responsible for notifying school officials immediately when they have a change of phone number or email address.
+This information is provided to parents through the website, in the back-to-school consolidated postal mailing, and by other means.
 Additionally, if an event occurs at the campus where students cannot be released immediately, a parent/community public information center may be established at another campus building.